aitorarrietamarcos/MRComposition_ObjectDetection/README.md

 - Model directories should be placed in dir 'models'
 - Experiment dataset is available at https://drive.google.com/drive/folders/10XkmzXu9PTNT-sY4D0cSu3kzNZpp1sx6?usp=sharing

-Execute 'mr_compostion_od.m' to view preliminary results in dir 'results'
+Execute 'mr_compostion_od.m' to run experiment.
+Results will be saved in dir 'results'